blazing-edge-labs/update/README.md

 ### Path as Array

-When path is passed as an array, it can also contain "filters" to selectively change values of an array/object.
+When path is passed as an array, it can also contain "filters" to selectively change multiple values of an array/object.

 ```js
 update(state, ['path', 'to', 'users', { lucky: true }, 'balance'], {